LiquidPlanner/LiquidPlanner-Chrome-Extension/readme.markdown

       ...
     }

-This pattern is repeated throughout the LiquidChrome plugin.
+This pattern is repeated throughout the LiquidPlanner plugin.
-For more information, see "LiquidChrome Resource Management" in `liquid_chrome.js`.
+For more information, see "LiquidPlanner Resource Management" in `liquid_planner.js`.

     adam sanderson, LiquidPlanner
     adam@liquidplanner.com